 Devil's Slide to Saddle Junction Trail is a 4.9 mile moderately trafficked out and back trail located near Idyllwild, California that offers the chance to see wildlife and is rated as moderate.
-The trail is primarily used for hiking, camping, birding, and horses and is accessible from June until October.
+The trail is primarily used for hiking, camping, birding, and horses and is best used from June until October.
 Dogs and horses are also able to use this trail.

 Directions from Idyllwild, CA: Take the Fern Valley Road northeast towards Humber Park.
 Proceed to the parking area in Humber Park located on the east side of the community of Fern Valley.